HOW THE LURE OF WELL-DESIGNED PRODUCTS CAN EMPTY YOUR WALLET

 Left: The toaster at home.
 Right: Great design that assists in pulling the plug.

 As I contemplated my inability to buy just any toaster without getting hung up on the design, I began to think of other cases where the same behavior revealed itself.
-The Skagen watch, OXO kitchen utensils, the nest thermostat, and the extra money for the nicer bezel on the flat screen television, and I mean just the bezel no more features.
+The Skagen watch, OXO kitchen utensils, the nest thermostat, though ecobee is a strong competitor to nest, and the extra money for the nicer bezel on the flat screen television, and I mean just the bezel no more features.
 Is this a syndrome, affliction, or disease?

 I settled on calling my problem “Design Disease.”I hadn’t really ever heard of anyone talk about the syndrome in this way, so I decided to Google it before writing this post and lo and behold other people have it too.
 There is even a website with the name.
 It appears to be written mostly by graphic designers and their strain of the disease skews to a slightly different strain of obsessions with typeface and signage.

 Left: Skagen Watch.
 Center: Nest Thermostat.
 Right: OXO Utensils.

 I don’t really know if you are born with it, learn it, or acquire it.
 Looking back, I first noticed it in high school when I tried to talk my dad into buying a BMW 2002.
 He was a Chrysler guy all the way.
 That is, until the AC buttons on his New Yorker fell into the dash a week before the same thing happened in our neighbors’ rebadged Dodge.
 He railed against built-in obsolescence and was suddenly open to change.
 I succeeded in getting him in a 1975 Volvo 164 with the cool open headrests and Scandinavian simplicity.